MuhammedKhamis/ToDo-Angular/README.md

 ## Features
 1.This app divide the todos into 3 categories `Doing` , `Done` and `Archived`.

-2. User is able to create new todo that consists of 3 main things.
+2.User is able to create new todo that consists of 3 main things.

    2.1 `title` which is essential for creating a new todo.